The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 SELECT * FROM enrollments;

 -- What classes is Alice enrolled in?
-SELECT students.first_name, classes.title
+-- (teaser for the next lesson — don't worry about the syntax yet) SELECT students.first_name, classes.title
 FROM students
   INNER JOIN enrollments ON students.student_id = enrollments.student_id